lingchensanwen/Deep-Learning/README.md

 # Deep-Learning
-Code of Course of Deep Learning by Ng Andrew
+Homeworks and Codes of Deep Learning series courses which is taught by Ng Andrew